 At the heart of The Borrowers are the Clock family, composed of Pod, Homily, and their teenage daughter Arrietty.
 They reside beneath the kitchen floor of an old country house in England, hidden away from the prying eyes of humans.
 The Clocks are borrowers, a secretive race of tiny people who live off the detritus of the larger world.
 They scavenge and repurpose human items, transforming them into the necessities of life.
 Thimbles become teacups, postage stamps adorn their walls as fine art, and needles serve as swords for protection.

 Norton’s world-building is nothing short of extraordinary.
 With a keen eye for detail, she transports readers into the secret lives of the borrowers, a realm where the mundane becomes extraordinary.
 The story unfolds at a leisurely pace, inviting readers to fully immerse themselves in the richly imagined, yet humble world of the Clock family.
-It is a testament to Norton’s skill that she is able to make the ordinary trappings of human life appear wondrous and novel through the eyes of the borrowers.
+It is a testament to Norton’s skill that she can make the ordinary trappings of human life appear wondrous and novel through the eyes of the borrowers.

 The characters themselves are also richly drawn and deeply human, despite their diminutive size.
 Pod is a cautious, responsible, and skilled borrower who takes pride in his ability to provide for his family.
 Homily, his wife, is a worrier who frets about their safety, often bemoaning their lot in life.
 And then there’s Arrietty, their adventurous and curious daughter.
 She yearns for companionship and a life beyond the confines of their home beneath the floorboards.